-Southwest is excited to offer a 1:1 Technology Program for all Southwest Christian students to enhance and support classroom learning.
+Southwest Christian is excited to offer a 1:1 Technology Program for all Southwest Christian students to enhance and support classroom learning.

-At the beginning of each school year, every Southwest student will receive access to a Google Drive account and will receive a Chromebook as one of their primary learning tools.
-Southwest is committed to using technology in a way that will maximize learning and promote the responsible use of electronic media in the life of a student.
+At the beginning of each school year, every Southwest Christian student will receive access to a Google Drive account and will receive a Chromebook as one of their primary learning tools.
+SWCHS is committed to using technology in a way that will maximize learning and promote the responsible use of electronic media in the life of a student.
 For more information and questions about the 1:1 Technology Program, please contact the Information Technology Coordinator.

 Google has evolved from a simple search engine to a broad range of electronic services.
 Google Drive comes with a number of applications that resemble Microsoft Office: word processing, spreadsheets, presentations, drawing tools, etc. Each student has an account on the Google drive that can be accessed using the Chromebook, a smartphone, or any other computer.
 Students access course syllabi and assignments through their Google drive account.

 First, we must acknowledge learning and communication has changed dramatically with technology.
 Students as well as adults depend upon technological devices for learning and communication.
 Furthermore, communication is an essential component in reflecting the image of God.
 Therefore, a Christian educational institution has the responsibility of equipping students with technological knowledge and skills to advance God’s kingdom and not merely as personal entertainment.

 Second, we must accept that technology and the internet are neither good nor evil.
 It’s how a person uses them that matters.
 The information age requires that we focus on training students, not only with more information, but with wisdom to navigate and use that information.
 Putting technological devices in the hands of students becomes a teaching opportunity for “equipping students to be mature disciples of Christ” in the technocentric world they are entering.